CarolineHaigh/breaking-bad-remainder/README.md

-# breaking-bad-remainder
+# Breaking Bad Remainder
-Calculate the remaining time and percentage completion of Breaking Bad given a series number and episode number
+Calculate the remaining time and percentage completion of Breaking Bad given a series number and episode number as command line arguments.